NekomimiOwO/AinoCompanion/README.md

 > Commands that change the AI are processed by the Master Client.
 This prevents different clients from controlling the same pet at the same time.
 > Chat messages are read locally only to trigger pet commands and are not hosted, stored, or sent to any external server.
 > Why not just a keybind?
 Aside from there being so many commands, I thought it would be cool to hear commands from friends, since the game has a chat-reading system.
-> Supports English and Portuguese aliases
+> Supports English and Brazilian Portuguese aliases.

 ## Configuration

 After launching the game once, open the in‑game ModMenu configuration UI to adjust Ai‑Chan settings.

-For now, only the host apparently defines the configuration for everyone; I'll change that to allow some settings for the client as well, such as Follow Range, Stopping Distance, Audio...but there is no expectation for me to do it for now.
+While the host still dictates the global physics configurations for everyone, clients can now define their own personal settings as well, such as Follow Range and Stopping Distance.
+These client-specific preferences are automatically read and applied every time she spawns in a level.

 Don't be afraid to change these movement, interaction, and physics settings, as they may not be balanced or fit your play style.

 | Section | Option | Default | Range / description |